Asayesha/Austin-Crime-Rate/README.md

 ### Approach :
 Analysed data by
-a.
-Crime type – Violent and non-violent crimes
+1. Crime type – Violent and non-violent crimes
-b.
-Time  - Time of day, week, month and year
+2. Time  - Time of day, week, month and year
-c.
-APD sectors
+3. APD sectors

 ### Insights :
 1. Non-violent crimes have increased and violent crimes have decreased